Manoj-kumar-C/35-mini-projects/README.md

 # 20-Mini-Projects-Using-HTML-CSS-JS-before-New-Year-2022
-In this repo, I going to make 20 mini projects using the html, css and js before the New year 2022
+In this repo, I going to make 20 mini projects using the html, css and js before the New year 2022 .The moto of this repo is to master the front end  .

 1. Added hoverboard
 2. Added loading animation .